 Heroic BSOD: Dean has a very minor one in the Halloween special when he wakes up on the examining table of an aged geneticist named Ben, who reveals that he is actually a clone born in a lab tank.
 Ben helps to talk him through it though.

 Hero of Another Story: Inverted for a villain with Sergeant Hatred.
 He was originally a catch-all for whenever another villain needed to be mentioned, particularly for 21 and 24 to steal stuff from.
-He eventually gained a a few unsavory quirks from offhand mentions before he debuted in the series proper and was integrated into the main cast.
+He eventually gained a few unsavory quirks from offhand mentions before he debuted in the series proper and was integrated into the main cast.

+Highly Conspicuous Uniform: The Monarch's Mooks wear bright yellow uniforms with ridiculous oversized butterfly wings on the back.
 Lamp Shaded in season four when 21 complains that their uniforms make them stand out without actually providing any protection and that the non-retractable wings make it difficult to get through all the tapered doorways in the Cocoon.

 Hilariously Abusive Childhood: Everyone in Dr. Venture's therapy group, which consists of expies of Robin, Jonny Quest, and the Hardy Boys.
 They even refer to him as "Johnny".